-Changes in Gender Access to Land in Nandi 1954-1963 areas of high agricultural potential.
-This included the whole of Central Province, Embu, Meru, the whole of Nyanza Province, Kericho, Nandi, Elgeyo West Pokot and Taita Hills ??Zwanenberg and King, 1975:150).
+Changes in Gender Access to Land II.
+IN NANDI 1954-1963

+The major provision of the Swynnerton Plan was the allotment and titling of individual plots of land in areas of high agricultural potential.
+This included the whole of Central Province, Embu, Meru, the whole of Nyanza Province, Kericho, Nandi, Elgeyo West Pokot and Taita Hills (Zwanenberg and King, 1975:150).
 Individual land enclosure in Nandi started in 1940s and by the 1950s the exercise had spread to all the Nandi reserve.
 This move caused so many land disputes in the reserve.
-Three-quarters of the total number of land cases up to the end of the first half of 1952 were disputes over boundaries of plots whose size and limits were rapidly being fixed for the first time ??Snell, 1954: 113).
+Three-quarters of the total number of land cases up to the end of the first half of 1952 were disputes over boundaries of plots whose size and limits were rapidly being fixed for the first time (Snell, 1954: 113).
 Many such disputes were settled informally by the Kokwet (village)elders.
 However, the number of cases heard by the African courts increased from the second half of 1951.
 Many Nandi families were closed out in the allocation of land in the reserve.
 The majority of those who were affected were former squatters who had been forced back to the reserve in the 1940s.Land allotment and titling was first undertaken in the region neighbouring Uasin Gishu District, particularly in Ndalat, Mutwot and Cheptil between 1954 and 1958.

 This part of the district is not of a high agricultural potential compared to Kapsabet, Aldai and Kapgangani where tea, coffee and sugar is grown.
 However, land allotment and titling was accelerated in this region due to the squatters' problem in the neighbouring Uasin Gishu.

 By the 1950s there was acute shortage of land in Nandi reserve.
 The reserve could not absorb the excess squatters stock from Uasin Gishu.
-The reserve was already exhibiting signs of soil erosion (DC/NDI/5/1, KNA:1955-1956).
+The reserve already exhibiting signs of soil erosion (DC/NDI/5/1, KNA:1955-1956).
 Many of the former squatters had difficulty in finding land within the reserve.
-On 15 th January 1956, the District committee closed Nandi border to stop the return of squatters and their cattle from the White Highlands to the reserve (DC/NDI/5/3: 1954-1957).
-In 1956 there were around 60,000 Nandi men who owned no land in the reserve (PC/NKU/3/2??16:1956-1961).
+On 15th January 1956, the District committee closed Nandi border to stop the return of squatters and their cattle from the White Highlands to the reserve (DC/NDI/5/3: 1954-1957).
+In 1956 there were around 60,000 Nandi men who owned no land in the reserve (PC/NKU/3/2/16:1956-1961).
 The situation reflected a seriousortage of land for the Nandi in the reserve.

-The then African Legislative Council representative for this region, Mr. Daniel Arap Moi, also voiced land shortage in Nandi in November 1957.
+Council African Legislative The then representative for this region, Mr. Daniel Arap Moi, also voiced land shortage in Nandi in November 1957.
 He requested the Secretary of State for the return of the unoccupied portions of Tinderet, which consisted of a large part of the alienated land of the Nandi community (BV/3/24, KNA: 1954-1957).
 However, the request was not honoured.
 The chairman of the Agricultural Settlement Board in charge of the settlers argued that white settlers in Tindiret had been settled recently and that there was only one farm which was underdeveloped.